-- Provide written notice to the parent/guardian of the disciplinary action. - Schedule the MDR conference, which must be held within 10 school days of the date of the decision to refer for expulsion or to request an emergency assignment to an interim alternative educational setting.
+- Schedule the MDR conference, which must be held within 10 school days of the date of the decision to refer for expulsion or to request an emergency assignment to an interim alternative educational setting.
 If the MDR is being held to determine whether the student can be issued a short-term suspension in excess of 10 school days, they must be allowed to attend class until a determination is made. - Provide the parent/guardian written notice at least 3 school days prior to the MDR being held, using the Section 504 Parent/Guardian Notification of Conference in SSM.
-Indicate the purpose of this conference as: - Consider relatedness of disability to disciplinary code violation(s); - Consider whether the student needs an FBA: and - Review a need to create or revise a BIP for the student. - Provide parent/guardian/surrogate with a written copy of the Section 504 Notice of Procedural Safeguards for Parents/Guardians of Students with Disabilities. - Conduct the MDR conference.
+Indicate the purpose of this conference as: - Consider relatedness of disability to disciplinary code violation(s); - o Consider whether the student needs an FBA; and - Review a need to create or revise a BIP for the student. - Provide parent/guardian/surrogate with a written copy of the Section 504 Notice of Procedural Safeguards for Parents/Guardians of Students with Disabilities. - Conduct the MDR conference.